• +91 9902461116

 }

-• Laravel — the most popular choice.
-Best for rapid development, APIs, and full-stack apps.
-Best starting point for beginners.
+• Laravel — the most popular PHP framework globally.
+Best for rapid development, REST APIs, and full-stack applications.
+Enforces many PHP best practices automatically through Eloquent ORM, middleware, and built-in CSRF protection.

 • CodeIgniter 4 — lightweight and fast.
-Good for small to medium projects.
+Good for small-to-medium projects where a minimal footprint matters more than a rich ecosystem.

 $query = "SELECT * FROM users WHERE email = '$email'";